 When should I get a standard PCR test?

-You should get a PCR test as soon as you develop any COVID-19 symptoms and are not a close contact.
+You should get a PCR test as soon as you develop any COVID-19 symptoms.
+This applies to all people, including close contacts.

 COVID-19 symptoms include:

 - fever (a temperature of 37.5˚C or higher) or chills

 - sore throat

 - shortness of breath (difficulty breathing)

 - loss of appetite

 You must get a PCR test if you have COVID-19 symptoms and test negative using a rapid antigen test to confirm your result.